bloomberg/pytest-memray/README.md

 - `--stacks=STACKS` - Show the N stack entries when showing tracebacks of memory allocations
 - `--native` - Show native frames when showing tracebacks of memory allocations (will be slower)
 - `--trace-python-allocators` - Record allocations made by the Pymalloc allocator (will be slower)
+- `--fail-on-increase` - Fail a test with the `limit_memory`` marker if it uses more memory than its last successful run

 ## Configuration - INI